usnistgov/ElectionResultsReporting/index.md

 	100 Bureau Drive (Mail Stop 8970) Gaithersburg, MD 20899-8930
 	Email: voting@nist.gov

-  Reports on Computer Systems Technology<br>
+  Reports on Computer Systems Technology<
   The Information Technology Laboratory (ITL) at the National Institute of Standards and Technology (NIST) promotes the U.S. economy and public welfare by providing technical leadership for the Nation’s measurement and standards infrastructure.
 ITL develops tests, test methods, reference data, proof of concept implementations, and technical analyses to advance the development and productive use of information technology.
 This document reports on ITL’s research, guidance, and outreach efforts in Information Technology and its collaborative activities with industry, government, and academic organizations.

 ## Abstract